General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Introduction

-In the present paper we use a geometrodynamic system of units \cite {LL,mtw,wald,comm_carlip} such that the fundamental speed, $c$, and the universal gravitational constant, $G$, are equal to unity, that is $c=G=1$.
-Space-time is assumed to be globally asymptotically-flat and covered by a single coordinate system $ (x^0,x^1,x^2,x^3)=(t,x,y,z)\;, $ where $t$ and $(x,y,z)$ are time and space coordinates respectively.
-This coordinate system is reduced at infinity to the Minkowskian coordinates defined up to a global Lorentz-Poincare transformation \cite{fock}.
-We shall also use the spherical coordinates $ (r,\theta,\phi) $ related to $(x,y,z)$ by the standard transformation
+In the present chapter we use a geometrodynamic system of units \cite {mtw} such that the fundamental speed, $c$, and the universal gravitational constant, $G$, are equal to unity, that is $c=G=1$. spacetime is assumed to be globally covered by a Cartesian-like coordinate system $ (x^\a)\eq(x^0,x^1,x^2,x^3)\eq(t,x,y,z)\;, $ where $t$ and $(x,y,z)$ are time and space coordinates respectively.
+This coordinate system is reduced at infinity to the inertial Lorentz coordinates defined up to a global Lorentz-Poincare transformation \cite{fock}.
+Sometimes we shall use spherical coordinates $ (r,\theta,\phi) $ related to $(x,y,z)$ by a standard transformation